Indooroopilly State High School Buildings: History

 Orientated north-south and cut into the slope, the upper floor of Block D was at ground level along the western side, with a battered concrete retaining wall forming the western wall of the lower level.
 The upper level was of the same standard timber classroom type as Block C, with a west-facing verandah and clerestory lighting above the verandah roof.
 When completed, it contained seven identical 24 by 24 ft classrooms, all interconnected by a single door adjacent to the eastern wall.
 Brick-enclosed stairwells were located at either end of the block, leading down to a large recreation area with a concrete floor.
 Along the open eastern side were lozenge-shaped concrete columns supporting the steel open-web joists.
 By late 1959, parts of the lower floor had been enclosed to form temporary classrooms.

-A second, larger courtyard area was created north of Block C by the addition of two more blocks in 1958-59 - a domestic science block (known as Block G in 2016) and a classroom block (known as Block E in 2016).
+A second, larger courtyard area was created north of Block C by the addition of two more blocks in 1958–59 - a domestic science block (known as Block G as of 2025) and a classroom block (known as Block E as of 2025).
 In order to construct them, however, the area had to be lowered and flattened, with excavation works taking place during 1958.
 Some of the fill was deposited in the western school grounds, where tennis and basketball courts were later formed.
-The level of the new courtyard (known as "Town Square" in 2016) was the same as the ground floor of Block C, which meant that the concrete steps and planter box at the east end of Block C's verandah were demolished.
+The level of the new courtyard (referred to as "Town Square" as of 2025) was the same as the ground floor of Block C, which meant that the concrete steps and planter box at the east end of Block C's verandah were demolished.
 Blocks E and G were arranged at right angles to each other and formed the northwest corner of "Town Square".
 Block G, the smaller of the two, was oriented north–south with its western wall approximately in line with the west end of Block C. Block E ran east–west and part of its lower floor was cut into the slope.

 Block E was constructed using standard timber school building construction types with steel open-web trusses supporting the first floor.
 It had a north-facing verandah, with clerestory lighting above the verandah roof, and contained four 24 by 24 ft classrooms and a 12 by 24 ft teachers room.
 A semi-enclosed timber stair was located at the western end of the verandah.
 The eastern end of the verandah was at ground level and had a concrete-paved entrance bay with a vertical timber louvre screen in the northern wall.
 The ends of the building and part of the ground floor were constructed from brick.
 The ground floor was largely open play area, with the pavement extending north of the verandah line, surrounded by a concrete retaining wall.